felipearosr/kudos/README.md

 This project follows a three-phase development approach:

 1. **Phase 0**: Static UI scaffolding with all pages and components ✅
-2. **Phase 1**: Dynamic frontend with authentication and mock data 🔄
+2. **Phase 1**: Dynamic frontend with authentication and Web3 integration ✅
-3. **Phase 2**: Backend integration with smart contracts and blockchain functionality ⏳
+3. **Phase 2**: Backend integration with smart contracts and live blockchain functionality ✅

+All phases are now complete with full blockchain integration and live transaction processing.

 ## License